Rise to Success: Career Highlights of Auston Matthews

 On January 3, 2023, Auston Matthews became the fastest Toronto Maple Leafs player to register 500 career points in a game against the St. Louis Blues.

-On August 23, 2023, Auston Matthews signed a four-year contract extension with the Toronto Maple Leafs with an average annual salary of $13.25 million.
+On August 23, 2023, Auston Matthews signed a four-year contract extension with the Maple Leafs, with an average annual salary of $13.25 million.

 March 30, 2024: Multiple 60-Goal Seasons

-On March 30, 2024, Auston Matthews became the ninth player in NHL history to have multiple 60-goal seasons.
+On March 30, 2024, Auston Matthews became the ninth player in NHL history to achieve multiple 60-goal seasons, as the Maple Leafs defeated the Buffalo Sabres 3-0.

-On April 6, 2024, Auston Matthews recorded his 100th point of the season, marking the second 100-point season of his career.
+On April 6, 2024, Auston Matthews recorded his 100th point of the season with his 64th goal against the Montreal Canadiens, marking his second 100-point season.

-On August 14, 2024, Auston Matthews was named captain of the Toronto Maple Leafs, becoming the 26th captain in franchise history and the franchise’s first American-born captain.
+On August 14, 2024, Auston Matthews was named captain of the Toronto Maple Leafs, succeeding John Tavares and becoming the 26th captain in franchise history.
+He is also the franchise’s first American-born captain.

-In 2024, Auston Matthews set the single-season goal record of the salary cap era with a total of 69 goals.
+In 2024, Auston Matthews set the single-season goal record of the salary cap era with a total of 69 goals, surpassing Alexander Ovechkin's 65 in 2007–08 and winning his third Rocket Richard in four seasons.

-In January 2025, Auston Matthews was announced as the captain of the United States men's national ice hockey team in the 2025 4 Nations Face-Off.
-He played three games, had three assists, and Team USA was the runner-up after losing to Team Canada.
+In January 2025, Auston Matthews was named captain of the United States team for the 4 Nations Face-Off.

 On April 15, 2025, Auston Matthews scored his 400th career goal in a game against the Buffalo Sabres, becoming the sixth-fastest player to reach the mark.